getfem/getfem/doc/sphinx/source/project/libdesc_fem.rst

    :file:`bgeot_poly.h` and :file:`bgeot_poly_composite.h` and :file:`bgeot_poly.cc` and :file:`bgeot_poly_composite.cc`, "Some classes to represent polynomials and piecewise polynomials in order to describe shape functions of a finite element method on the reference element."
    :file:`getfem_fem.h` and :file:`getfem_fem.cc` and :file:`getfem_fem_composite.cc`, "Descriptors for finite element and a degree of freedom.
 Polynomial finite elements are defined in :file:`getfem_fem.cc` and piecewise polynomial finite elements in :file:`getfem_fem_composite.cc`"
+   :file:`getfem_fem_global_function.h` and :file:`getfem_fem_global_function.cc`, "Defines a fem with base functions defined as global functions given by the user.
+Useful for enrichment with singular functions and for implementation of meshless methods."
    :file:`getfem_projected_fem.h` and :file:`getfem_projected_fem.cc`, "Defines a fem which is the projection of a finite element space (represented by a mesh_fem) on a different mesh.
 Note that the high-generic assembly language offers also this functionality by means of the interpolated transformations."
    :file:`getfem_interpolated_fem.h` and :file:`getfem_interpolated_fem.cc`, "Dsfines a fem which is the interpolation of a finite element space (represented by a mesh_fem) on a different mesh.
 Note that the high-generic assembly language offers also this functionality by means of the interpolated transformations."